Kendal

 Whether you’re into star-studded live performances, enchanting family theatre shows, blockbuster films, international festivals, or just enjoying a tasty meal with friends, you’re guaranteed to have a memorable visit.

-The Brewery Arts is open from Tuesday to Saturday starting at 11 am, and on Sundays, it opens for the first cinema screening.
+The Brewery Arts is open from Tuesday to Saturday, starting at 11 am, and on Sundays, it opens for the first cinema screening.

-As a consequence of the above, Kendal is named as one of the best 50 towns in the UK to live.
+As a consequence of the above, Kendal is named one of the best 50 towns in the UK to live.

-Furthermore, with a combination of a thriving town, strong local economy, excellent schools and the Lakes landscape right on its doorstep, Kendal has a winning formula and a brilliant place to live and work.
+Furthermore, with a combination of a thriving town, a strong local economy, excellent schools and the Lakes landscape right on its doorstep, Kendal has a winning formula and a brilliant place to live and work.

-To conclude, the ‘Auld Grey Town’ of Kendal is 20 minutes away by car from Lothlorien Holiday Cottage in Kents Bank.
-Enquire here for your perfect stay in the Lake District.
+To conclude, the ‘Auld Grey Town’ of Kendal is 20 minutes away by car from Lothlorien Holiday Cottage in Kents Bank, Grange-over-Sands.

 We invite you to stay at Lothlorien